Recidiviz/public-dashboard/spotlight-client/README.md

 Similar to above, but with slightly different commands:

 Generate a production build with `yarn build`.
-Test locally with `firebase serve`.
+Test locally with `yarn serve`.
 Deploy the frontend with `firebase deploy -P production`.

 Test vigorously!
 Don't be afraid to rollback the deploy through the Firebase console.